thelonious/kld-intersections/README.md

 ## Usage

 In order to perform an intersection, you need to create descriptions of each shape to intersect.
 This is done using ShapeInfo.

-Once you have created your ShapeInfos, pass them into Intersection.intersect and you will get back an Intersection object which contains the intersections, an array of Point2D instances, in its `points` property.
+Once you have created your ShapeInfos, pass them into Intersection.intersect and you will get back an Intersection object.
+Intersection objects contain the intersections, an array of Point2D instances, in their `points` property.

+The following example creates a path from SVG path data and a line.
+The two shapes are passed into `Intersection.intersect` and the results are displayed in the console.

 ```javascript
 const {ShapeInfo, Intersection} = require("kld-intersections");